JulienMousset/Wolf3d/README.md

 # Wolf3d

 Wolf3d is a project inspired by the world-famous eponymous 90's game, which was the first FPS ever.
 The project's goal is to explore ray-casting by making a dynamic view inside a maze.
+This project was realised with @pasosa-s.

 ## Our project

+Instead of Wolf3d, our program could be called TheBindingOfIsaac3d.
+By using sprites from the original game and re-drawing some from scratch that we couldn't use because of the change of perspective between the original game (top-down) and ours (first person), we tried to imagine what BOI would look like in 3d.
+Despite that, our game is not a copy of BOI since there is no animation, so no shooting or enemies.
+Therefore, we just kept the original spirit of the game and tried to make a little puzzle game with what we had.

 ## How to use